Suriname

 Implementation

-Decided to install guardians on the boundary of the buffer zone between Central Suriname Reserve and the Matawai Community due to lack of sufficient cell phone towers
+Decided to install guardians on the boundary of the buffer zone between the Central Suriname Reserve and the Matawai Community due to a lack of sufficient cell phone towers

 Conducted a primary survey with the local partners to map and establish key nodal points for the first step of the expansion project due to the current field restrictions

-Fifty (50) RFCx Edge offline devices that will be spread across the landscape of interest by the local team and left to record data for one to two weeks.
-The RFCx team of expert conservation biologists will then remotely execute a study of species diversity and distribution.
+50 RFCx Edge offline devices will be spread across the landscape of interest by the local team and left to record data for one to two weeks.
+The RFCx team of expert conservation biologists will then conduct a remote study of species diversity and distribution.

-In the second step, RFCx will deploy an expansion phase of twenty (20) real-time, permanent monitoring Guardian devices across the region to detect illegal activities and key species.
+In the second step, RFCx will deploy an expansion phase of 20 real-time, permanent monitoring Guardian devices across the region to detect illegal activities and key species.

 Installed around 13 Guardians in the buffer zone boundaries.

-Built local capacity by training Irvin, a local, Surinamese tourist guide who traditionally conducts rock climbing and zip line tours.
-The RFCx field installation manager extensively trained Irvin on the installation of the RFCx.
+Built local capacity by training Irvin, a local Surinamese tourist guide who traditionally conducts rock climbing and zip line tours.
+The RFCx field installation manager provided extensive training to Irvin on installing the RFCx.

-Installed Guardians for providing warning if mining happens out of the concession and into prohibited areas.
+Installed Guardians in order to provide warnings if mining happens out of the concession and into prohibited areas.

 Installed the Guardian in an area where logging should not be present.